Skip to main content

 Other Software Reviews

-As you can see, there are a lot of options to consider when it comes to ATS systems and sourcing the best candidates for your open positions.
-And the fact that 98.9% of Fortune 500 companies use an ATS is also a strong indication of just how important these software systems are.
+As you can see, there are a lot of options to consider when it comes to the best ATS systems to source candidates for your open positions.
+And, the fact that 98.9% of Fortune 500 companies use an ATS is also a strong indication of just how important these software systems are.

 However, your journey doesn't have to stop here.
-If you're looking for a different type of applicant tracking or recruiting software, please take a look at my other specialty lists too:
+If you're looking for a different type of application tracking system or specialty recruiting software, please take a look at these other lists too:

 We also have loads of other resources to help you dive deeper into this topic, beyond just software.
 Here's a selection of our articles covering hiring best practices, written by industry experts: